 The Familiar Becomes Strange

-Normally all consider myself to be a pretty adaptable person.
+Normally I consider myself to be a pretty adaptable person.
 But sometimes when I’m overseas, you feel those moments where you really wonder what you should do next.
-In my case, one of those moments occurred in us all supermarket known as hyper Mark.
-It was very modern, but was also very strange.
-The first thing, was that the cards were all locked up so how do you get one?
-Fortunately, in my case someone else happen to walk up and get a card next to me and I was able to observe how much one one had to use t to get the car to unlock.
-It was kind of case of monkey see, and monkey do.
+In my case, one of those moments occurred in us all supermarket known as HyperMarket.
+It was very modern but was also very strange.
+The first thing is that the cards were all locked up so how do you get one?
+Fortunately, in my case, someone happens to walk up and get a card next to me so I was able to observe how one had to use it to get the car to unlock.
+It was the case of monkey see — monkey do.

-And of course one gets to the check out and one has to when you cash.
-But then, I didn’t realize that plastic bags our purchasable item and the cashier kept asking how many I would want.
-Finally in desperation I held up three fingers and us what I received..
-Okay, so this is just a very small adventure but indicates how everyday for a period of time the normal assumptions that you make will continually be challenged.
-And whether you think these are wonderful or threatening will depend on your mental set and worldview.
+And of course one gets to the checkout and one has to when you cash.
+But then, I didn’t realize that plastic bags are a purchasable item so the cashier kept asking how many I would want.
+In desperation, I held up three fingers and that was what I received.
+Okay, so this is just a very small adventure but indicates how every day for a period of time the normal assumptions that you make will continually be challenged.
+And whether you think these are wonderful or threatening will depend on your mindset and worldview.

-The distrubing thing about stress is that people will experience it in many different ways.
-If fact, you may find you cultural shock stress symptoms are going to be much different than your spouses.
+The disturbing thing about stress is that people will experience it in many different ways.
+In fact, you may find your cultural shock stress symptoms are going to be much different than your spouses.
 In fact, these differences make the symptoms hard to identify.

-There are likely to be four categories that can indicate the high stress levels seen in culture shock.
-These categories and are: behavioral, physical, mental (cognitive), and emotional (affective).
+There are likely to be four categories that can indicate the high-stress levels seen in culture shock.
+These categories are: behavioral, physical, mental (cognitive), and emotional (affective).